tim-smart/effect-io-ai/effect/Effect-firstSuccessOf.md

 # firstSuccessOf

-Runs a series of effects and returns the result of the first successful one.
+Runs a sequence of effects and returns the result of the first successful one.

+**Details**

+This function allows you to execute a collection of effects in sequence, stopping at the first success.
+If an effect succeeds, its result is immediately returned, and no further effects in the sequence are executed.
-If none of the effects succeed, it fails with the error from the last effect.
+However, if all the effects fail, the function will return the error of the last effect.

-`firstSuccessOf` allows you to try multiple effects in sequence, and as soon as one of them succeeds, it returns that result.
-If all effects fail, it returns the error of the last effect in the list.
-This is useful when you have several potential alternatives and want to use the first one that works.

-This function is sequential, meaning that the `Effect` values in the iterable will be executed in sequence, and the first one that succeeds will determine the outcome of the resulting `Effect` value.
+The execution is sequential, meaning that effects are evaluated one at a time in the order they are provided.
+This ensures predictable behavior and avoids unnecessary computations.

-**Important**: If the collection of effects provided to `firstSuccessOf` is empty, it will throw an `IllegalArgumentException` error.
+If the collection of effects is empty, an `IllegalArgumentException` is thrown, indicating that the operation is invalid without any effects to try.

+**When to Use**

+This is particularly useful when you have multiple fallback strategies or alternative sources to obtain a result, such as attempting multiple APIs, retrieving configurations, or accessing resources in a prioritized manner.

 To import and use `firstSuccessOf` from the "Effect" module: